 A thorough exam and appropriate diagnostic tests are essential for an accurate diagnosis.
-Research has shown that penicillin allergies may be overdiagnosed and that patients may report a penicillin allergy that has never been confirmed.
-A misdiagnosed penicillin allergy may result in the use of less appropriate or more expensive antibiotics.
+A misdiagnosed penicillin allergy may result in the use of less-appropriate or more-expensive antibiotics.

-With a skin test, the allergist or nurse administers a small amount of the suspect penicillin to your skin either with a tiny needle that scratches the skin or an injection.
+With a skin test, the allergist or nurse administers a small amount of the suspect penicillin to your skin with a tiny needle.
 A positive reaction to a test will cause a red, itchy, raised bump.

 A positive result indicates a high likelihood of penicillin allergy.
 A negative test result usually means you're not allergic to penicillin, but a negative result is more difficult to interpret because some kinds of drug reactions cannot be detected by skin tests.

-Similarly, if you are allergic to one type of penicillin, your doctor may recommend a graded challenge with a type of penicillin or cephalosporin that's less likely — because of known chemical properties — to cause an allergic reaction.
-This would enable your doctor to identify an antibiotic that can be used safely for a current bacterial infection and guide choices in future treatments.
+If you are allergic to one type of penicillin, your doctor may recommend a graded challenge with a type of penicillin or cephalosporin that's less likely — because of known chemical properties — to cause an allergic reaction.
+This would enable your doctor to identify an antibiotic that can be used safely.

 During a drug challenge, your doctor provides careful supervision, and supportive care services are available to treat an adverse reaction.